cryptocontrol/sentiment-trading-bot/README.md

 Sentiment refers to the attitude expressed by an individual regarding a certain topic.
 This is especially relevant in trading, where so much of the change in price is dictated by emotions.

-Whitebird uses exchange APIs to open/close positions and uses the [CryptoControl Sentiment API](https://cryptocontrol.io/apis) to get the sentiment for a particular coin based on crypto news sources.
+Whitebird uses exchange APIs to open/close margin positions and uses the [CryptoControl Sentiment API](https://cryptocontrol.io/en/developers/sentiment-api) to get the sentiment for a particular coin based on crypto news sources.

 Whitebird processes information from Twitter, Reddit & News articles and makes trading decisions on the basis of the activity from each of them.
+Whitebird can also connect to an InfuxDB server to track various analytics.

 For the purposes of this bot, CryptoControl has created a temporary API key that can be used for free until **September 31st 2018**.
 To get your own Sentiment API key visit [https://cryptocontrol.io/apis](https://cryptocontrol.io/apis)